Asad-Ismail/Property-GPT/README.md

 - Provides detailed information about each property, including location 📍, price 💰, and amenities 🛋️
 - Allows you to filter the list of properties based on various criteria, such as price, location, and size 🔍
 - It has access to internet (via google search) so it can know about current situation

+## Situations

+In general there are two kind of questions we can ask the agent

+1. General questions about realstate like if right now is a good time to buy or not or where to buy e.t.c

+Agent has access to internet so it can answer these questions

 <div align="center">
 <img src="vis_imgs/buyingNetherlands.png" width=100%>
 <h6 align="center">Buying in Netherlands in 2023?</h6>

 <div align="center">
 <img src="vis_imgs/specific_cities_netherlands.png" width=100%>
 <h6 align="center">Where To Buy?</h6>

+2. Given listing of houses find me the best realstate given my prefreneces